k-box/k-search-client-js/readme.md

 </script>
 ```

-where `<YOUR_INPUT_DOM_SELECTOR>` to the query selector that identifies the HTMLElement you want the search to appear-in.
+where `<YOUR_INPUT_DOM_SELECTOR>` is the query selector that identifies the HTMLElement you want the search to appear in.
 By default the library search for the first element that has the `data-ksearch` attribute (selector: `[data-ksearch]`).